caltechlibrary/manage_dois/README.md

 base32-url from DataCite.
 You can install this ruby gem on a modern Mac by typing 'sudo gem install -n /usr/local/bin base32-url'

-## Archived Websites
+Set your DataCite password by making a file 'pw' under the directory 'data'

+## DOIs for Web Sites

--web_doi.py - Search google sheet for archived web sites that need DOIs
+- web_doi.py - Search google sheet for archived web sites that need DOIs
+- static_content.py - Takes a CaltechDATA id and url for the web view of an interactive resource stored in CaltechDATA